19-year-old Alfons Wolgemuth's story about the reconnaissance battle on February 17, 1945 near Priekule

 I found my mother, who had been expelled from East Prussia, in Westphalia.

-In 2008 I visited Latvia with my son and a friend's family.
-In the vicinity of Priekule, we were looking for the fateful place where most of our members died and where I was captured.
-It was found with great difficulty about 7 km southwest of Priekule.
-Basement ruins, uninhabited country house - all overgrown with bushes.
-A strong touch, standing in the same place where the gun was aimed at me.
+In 2008, I visited Latvia with my son and a friend's family.
+In the vicinity of Priekule, we were looking for the fateful place where most of our comrades died and where I myself was captured.
+With great difficulty, we managed to find it about 7 km southwest of Priekule.
+The ruins of a basement, an uninhabited country house - everything overgrown with bushes.
+It was a strong emotion, standing in the same place where a gun was aimed at me.
 I managed to survive!

-There was no one to ask if there was a German cemetery nearby.
-We visited a cemetery of Russian soldiers south of Priekule.
-There's more than 20,000 fallen and a very expressive monument.
-In Russia, too, mothers, wives and children wept for their sons, husbands and fathers.
-A serious warning that nothing will ever happen again.
+There was no one to ask if there was a German soldiers' cemetery nearby.
+We visited the Russian soldiers' cemetery south of Priekule.
+There are more than 20,000 fallen there and a very expressive monument.
+In Russia, too, mothers, wives and children cried for their sons, husbands and fathers.
+A serious warning so that nothing like this will ever happen again.

 Storyteller: Alfons Volgemūts; Wrote down this story: Michael Molter, Jana Kalve